-Eltraify, Mohamed and Elmirghani (2020) proposes a Mixed Integer Linear Programming (MILP) model to maximize the deployment of virtual machines (VMs) throughout a data centre architecture built on the energy-efficient WDM-TDM AWGR PON.
-The use of virtual machines (VMs) and their requirements affect the optimal number of servers used in the data centre when reducing power consumption and facilitating more efficient server utilization are taken into account.
-For a maximum of 20 virtual machines (VMs) with varying compute and networking needs, two power consumption reduction goals were investigated.
-The findings show that when processing and networking power consumption are reduced, virtual machine allocation in the WDM-TDM AWGR PON may reduce networking power utilization by as much as 70% [18].
+Eltraify et al. proposes a mixed integer linear programming (MILP) model to maximize the deployment of VMs throughout a data center architecture built on the energy-efficient wavelength division multiplexing-time division multiplexing arrayed waveguide grating passive optical network (WDM-TDM AWGR PON).
+The use of VMs and their requirements affect the optimal number of servers used in the data center when reducing power consumption and facilitating more efficient server utilization are taken into account.
+For a maximum of 20 VMs with varying compute and networking needs, two power consumption reduction goals were investigated.
+The findings show that when processing and networking power consumption are reduced, virtual machine allocation in the WDM-TDM AWGR PON may reduce networking power utilization by as much as 70%.[18]

-Despite significant advancements in data center networking (DCN), virtualization, and energy-efficient architectures, several research gaps remain.
-Existing solutions often focus on isolated aspects such as security, scalability, or energy efficiency, but lack an integrated approach that addresses all these dimensions simultaneously.
+significant advancements in DCN, Despite virtualization, and energy-efficient architectures, several research gaps remain.
+Existing solutions often focus on isolated aspects such as security, scalability, or energy efficiency but lack an integrated approach that addresses all these dimensions simultaneously.
 Incremental verification methods, while faster, still fall short in supporting complex forwarding behaviors in heterogeneous network environments.
-Similarly, while emulation and virtualization strategies like VXLAN and LNV show promise, their realworld scalability and adaptability under dynamic workloads are yet to be fully explored.
+Similarly, while emulation and virtualization strategies such as VXLAN and LNV show promise, their real-world scalability and adaptability under dynamic workloads are yet to be fully explored.
 Furthermore, energy optimization models such as MILP are computationally intensive and not practical for large-scale or real-time deployments.
-These challenges and limitations are summarized in Table II, highlighting the need for unified, scalable, and adaptive frameworks that can ensure secure, high-performance, and energy-efficient operation in next-generation data center and IoT network infrastructures.
+These challenges and limitations are summarized in Table 2, highlighting the need for unified, scalable, and adaptive frameworks that can ensure secure, high-performance, and energy-efficient operation in next-generation data Center and IoT network infrastructures.